leta199/Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression
 Extending my linear regression model to multiple predictors.
-Added functionality with NumPy vectorisation as well including regularisation and normalisation
+Added functionality with NumPy vectorisation as well including regularisation and normalisation.

+This notebook

 ## HOW IT'S MADE